 A 35 minute Sequel to The Crucifixion by John Stainer, David's Great Grandfather.

-The Resurrection is a 35 minute sequel to John Stainer's Crucifixion, written for choir, organ and soloists in the late nineteenth century and still performed today.
+The Resurrection is a 35 minute sequel to John Stainer's Crucifixion, which was written for choir, organ and soloists in the late nineteenth century and still performed today.
 The Crucifixion ends with Christ's death on the cross and this new work aims to continue the story with Christ's rising to life and appearing to his followers, as in the New Testament.
-The Crucifixion lasts about fifty minutes, so thirty-five minutes seemed an appropriate length for The Resurrection to enable them to be performed together.
+The Crucifixion lasts about fifty minutes, so thirty-five minutes seemed an appropriate length for The Resurrection to enable the two pieces to be performed together.

 It is for amateur choirs accompanied by an organist, with the soloists drawn from their number, and well-known hymns for the audience to join in.
 It uses the same highly successful blueprint as Stainer, who wanted his music to be easily accessible.